HEYE-0/Car/README.md

 ## 1. Project Overview

-This project is developed based on the Raspberry Pi 5 and fully implemented in C++.
-It builds an autonomous obstacle avoidance robot system.
-A Qt graphical interface enables real-time control of the robot’s movement, motor speed adjustment, ultrasonic distance monitoring, and camera feed display.
-The architecture is modular and features a custom multithreaded real-time scheduler (TaskScheduler) to replace traditional polling, achieving soft real-time control.
+This project is developed on the Raspberry Pi 5 and fully implemented in C++.
+It builds an autonomous obstacle-avoidance robot system with modular architecture.
+A Qt-based graphical interface allows real-time control of the robot’s movement, motor speed adjustment, ultrasonic sensor feedback, and live camera feed display.

+The system is designed with a clean, event-driven architecture.
+A multithreaded control mechanism is used in combination with finite state machines to ensure responsive and organized behavior.
+This replaces earlier polling or delay-based logic and enables soft real-time responsiveness while maintaining code clarity and scalability.

 ---